ThePJB/okiir/README.md

 ### Pole Analysis
 * Poles at Nth roots of unity
 * Conjugate poles or not
+* Explore complex pole placement
+* Im sure that the delay and gain comb filter is cringe, and the root of unity phase shifterino pole filter is based...

 ### Upcoming Features
 * Interactive pole/zero editor